aws-amplify/docs/js/hub.md

 }
 ```

-This naive sample (which is for example purposes and not production readdy) creates a `store` that is updated when events are recieved by `Hub.listen()` if there is a message present in the payload.
+This naive sample (which is for example purposes and not production ready) creates a `store` that is updated when events are received by `Hub.listen()` if there is a message present in the payload.
 We then create these messages with `Hub.dispatch()` upon a button click and pass the store down to two components called `<DogAlerts />` and `<DogStatus />`.
 The first is a very simple stateless component that renders the current store value from props:

 ```javascript
 const DogAlerts = (props) => {